Skip to content

 Reading Time: 11 minutes

 Well, if you are asking, it probably isn’t.
-Accessibility is usually not that hard to achieve but you have to have this in mind while creating your website, not as an after thought.
+Accessibility is usually not that hard to achieve but you must have this in mind while creating your website, not as an after thought.

 This post is for people who are new to digital accessibility and want to learn how to improve it.